TimBest/travel-blog/_posts/2022-09-06-hoi-an-lantern-making.md

 #### Picking a color (or two)

 Picking the right colors was a real challenge.
 We went through a number of them.
-Debating between all of one color. or doing a half and half.
+Debating between all of one color. or doing a half-and-half.
 After much deliberation, we both went with our favorite colors.
 Realizing that they both paired with orange we put a single accent panel of orange in each.

 {% include image-gallery.html folder="/assets/images/2022-09-06-lantern-making/step-6" %}